RFL Women's Super League: Historical

 For 2021 a new structure was introduced.
 At the start of the season it was planned that the ten teams would play each other once, home or away over nine rounds.
 After this the top four would play-off for a place in the Grand Final and the remaining six teams would compete for the Shield.
 However, In July a change to the format was announced in which the league was split in half.
 The top five went into a play-off section where each team played the others once more.
 The team finishing top of this play-off section won the League Leaders' Shield.
 The top four in the play-offs then met in two semi-finals and the winners of these two games competed in the Grand Final.
 The bottom five teams in the regular season entered the Shield competition which followed an identical format to the play-offs, where the winners of the two semi-finals met in the Shield final.

 2022 saw further changes with the Super League expanded to 12 teams and split from the outset into two sections; Group 1 and Group 2.
 This decision was made to introduce more competitive fixtures as the 2021 season drew criticism for the number of very one-sided matches.
 The same format was retained for 2023.

-2024 format

 In early 2023, it was announced that from 2024 the league would be reduced to eight clubs as part of a new integrated structure for the women's game in the United Kingdom.
-At the end of the season, the bottom side in the competition will face a national champion (the winner of play-offs between the tier-two regional divisions) for a place in the Super League the following season.
+At the end of the season, the bottom side in the competition will face the tier-two champion (in 2024 this was the winner of play-offs between the northern and southern regional divisions) for a place in the Super League the following season.
 In previous years admission to the Super League had been by invitation only.

+2026 format

+In January 2026, the RFL reintroduced a mid-season split to the Women's Super League with teams playing the each other once, home or away, followed by an extended play-off series where teams play home and away fixtures against the other teams in their half of the table.
+The team at the top of the table is then awarded the League Leader's Shield and qualify for the Grand Final where they are joined by the winner of a play-off semi-final between the teams finishing second and third.